davestearns/penny-for-your-thoughts/README.md

 assert_eq!(m.format(&custom_formatter), Ok("1.234.567,89 €".to_string()));
 ```

 When building a custom `Formatter` you can specify a formatting template for both positive and negative amounts.
-The formatted amount will never include a positive/negative sign, even when the amount is negative, so that you can control where the sign appears in the respective format.
-Or use an alternative accounting representation for negative amounts, where it is wrapped in parentheses.
+The formatted amount will never include a positive/negative sign, even when the amount is negative, so that you can control where the sign appears in the respective template.
+Or you can use an alternative accounting representation for negative amounts, where it is wrapped in parentheses.

 The formatting templates can use any of the following as replacement tokens:

 * `{a}` = The amount formatted according to the other properties (e.g., "1,000.00").
-This will never include a positive/negative sign, even when the amount is negative, so that you can control the placement of the sign using the format strings.
+This will never include a positive/negative sign, even when the amount is negative, so that you can control the placement of the sign using the templates.
 * `{s}` = The currency symbol (e.g., "$"), or empty if the currency has no symbol.
 * `{c}` = The currency code (e.g., "USD").
 * `{s|c}` = The currency symbol, or the currency code if the currency has no symbol.